 directly with a half inch pinion in the motor frame this same rod carries the

 rear driving wheels.
 A lighter version than mine built by S.P.
 Dutt certainly runs well see foot of page.

-I have tried to improve the appearance the original by using parts not available in 1929 such as narrow strips.
+I tried to improve the appearance the original by using parts not available in 1929 such as narrow strips.
 These have been used on the tank tops and connecting rods.
 I am indebted to Graham Jost of Melbourne Australia for sharing his experience of building the model and sending copies of the original plans to me.
-An illustration from those plans is shown above.
+An illustration from those plans from the Meccano Magazine is shown above.
 Graham's own version of the tank engine is shown lower down the page, note the engine driver or is it the fireman peering out of the cab.